 The names “Porsche” and “Speedster” have been inexorably linked since the mid-1950s, attached to a series of low-production, spartan two-seat convertibles that offered dashing good looks, great performance, and the high quality long attached to this famed German marque.

-The iconic Speedster debuted in 1954 as a low-cost rival to the small British sports cars first brought to the U.S. by servicemen returning from Europe after WWII.
+The iconic Speedster debuted in 1954 as a low-cost rival to the small British sports cars first brought to the U.S. by servicemen returning from Europe after World War II.
 Light, agile, and boasting ample power, these charming little Speedsters rapidly established themselves in racing, and they are highly sought after today.

 The third generation Speedster appeared in 1994, again based on a 911 cabriolet.
 Constructed on the almost entirely new and modernized 964 Carrera 2 chassis, smoother and better-integrated nose and tail fascias, these new Speedsters featured an electric rear spoiler that rose automatically at 50 miles an hour to improve aerodynamics, and then retracted flush with the engine cover when the car slowed.
 The model also continued the Speedster’s traditional raked-windshield theme.
 Its 3.6-liter air-cooled SOHC flat-six engine produced 247 bhp and drove through a precision-shifting five-speed manual transaxle.
 The factory stated that Speedsters were capable of a top speed of 163 miles per hour.